 While a single French braid is the ideal quick and clean hairstyle for school, you can get creative with the technique when you have more time.
 Far from boring, French braids can look cool and unique.
 Try plaiting multiple French braids of different sizes – smaller ones at the sides and larger ones at the back – for a fresh and unusual take on a classic braiding style.

 14. Loose Side Braids

-An ideal braiding option for kids with very thick hair is loose side braids.
+Loose side braids are ideal braids for kids with very thick hair.
 Also known as jumbo pigtails, loose side braids have an intentionally relaxed, imperfect look, so unlike other braiding styles, there is no need to be too neat or precise.
 Plus, loose side braids are very comfortable for kids to wear because they don’t put as much tension on their scalp as tighter braids.
 For an added twist, try braiding a ribbon through the plaits.

 15. Rainbow Box Braids

 Kids love bright and colorful hairstyles, and rainbow box braids definitely fit the bill.
 They are a great way to add eye-catching hues and show your child’s creativity and style without damaging their natural hair.
 There are several different options for this style – your child could choose to have each braid be a different color or have the stylist braid different shades together for an amazing gradient effect.